americocunhajr/SpringpotTune/README.md

 * Main_XXX.m  -- xxx

 ### Documentation
 The routines in **SpringpotFit** are well-commented to explain their functionality.
-Each routine includes a description of its purpose, as well as inputs and outputs.
+Each routine includes a description of its purpose, inputs, and outputs.

 ### Reproducibility

-Simulations done with **FracTune** are fully reproducible, as can be seen on this <a href="https://codeocean.com/capsule/xxx" target="_blank">CodeOcean capsule</a>.
+Simulations done with **SpringpotFit** are fully reproducible, as can be seen on this <a href="https://codeocean.com/capsule/xxx" target="_blank">CodeOcean capsule</a>.

 ### Authors
 - José Geraldo Telles Ribeiro